 Protect your teen from Cyber Bullying: I recently read a research about cyber bullying in teens.
-I was shocked to learn how much it can damage a child’s personality.
-And the only thing I could think of was how to protect my teen from cyber bullying.
+I was shocked to read how it can damage a child’s personality.
+And the only thing I could think of is how to protect your teen from cyber bullying.

-As a parent of two teen kids I feel all parents of teens should be aware of cyberbullying.
+As a parent of two teen kids I feel we all should be aware of cyberbullying.

 This is something that most of us would not have experienced when we were growing up.
-At least, not to the magnitude it is happening these days.
+Not to the magnitude it is happening these days.

 So, it is very important for us to know about this kind of bullying.
-As in this era, our children also spend a lot of time with their phones and on social media.
+As in this era, our child also spends too much time with their phones and on social media.

 Topics Covered in the Blog

 - What is Cyber Bullying

 - How is Cyberbullying different from other bullying?

 - How does cyber bullying look like